otrv4/otrv4/otrv4.md

 3. Interpret the buffer as the little-endian integer, forming the secret scalar 'sk'.
 Perform a known-base-point scalar multiplication 'sk * Base point (G)'.
 If the result is for the 'ED448-PUBKEY', store it in 'H', encoded as POINT.
-If the result is for the 'ED448-FORGER-PUBKEY', store it in 'F', encoded as POINT.
 If the result is for the 'ED448-SHARED-PREKEY', store it in 'D', encoded as POINT.
-4. Securely store 'sk' locally, as 'sk_h' for 'ED448-PUBKEY', 'sk_f' for
+4. Securely store 'sk' locally, as 'sk_h' for 'ED448-PUBKEY', and 'sk_d' for
-   'ED448-FORGER-PUBKEY' and 'sk_d' for 'ED448-SHARED-PREKEY'.
-These keys will
+   'ED448-SHARED-PREKEY'.
+These keys will be stored for as long as the 'ED448-PUBKEY' and the 'ED448-SHARED-PREKEY'  respectevely live.
-   be stored for as long as the 'ED448-PUBKEY' and the 'ED448-SHARED-PREKEY' respectevely live.
    Additionally, securely store 'sym_key'.
 This key will be used for the Client and Prekey profiles signature.
 After their public key counterpart expires, they should be securely deleted or replaced.
 5. Securely delete 'h'.
 ```